 And though his little sister is gone for the entire series, Mulder could most definitely count.
 He's spent his entire adult life searching for and avenging his sister's kidnapping.
 Samantha Mulder is the reason Mulder works on the X-Files and why he is so determined to uncover the conspiracy.
 He does not hesitate to hurt or kill someone in the process of finding her.

-If you think of even putting a single finger on Sammy, well then you must be fist and gun proof.
-Or if you're an angel, messing with Sam to get Dean's agreement is a bad idea.
+If you think of putting a even single finger on Sammy, you should be fist and gun proof.
+Or, if you're an angel, messing with Sam to get Dean's agreement is a very bad idea.

-After making Sam watch Dean die over a hundred times in one episode to desensitize Sam to losing Dean (it doesn't work; after Lilith kills Dean, Sam turns to The Dark Side for vengeance and the power to save the world) the trickster/Gabriel comments that:
+After making Sam watch Dean die over a hundred times in one episode to try to desensitize Sam to losing Dean (it doesn't work; after Lilith kills Dean, Sam turns to The Dark Side for vengeance and the power to save the world) the Trickster/Gabriel comments that:

 "Whoever said Dean was the dysfunctional one has never seen you with a sharp object in your hands."

-Lucifer and Michael might have been trying to destroy one another, but Lucifer got pretty vengeful when Castiel molotov'ed Michael.
+Lucifer and Michael might have been trying to destroy one another, but Lucifer got pretty vengeful when Castiel Molotov'd Michael.

 It is revealed in one episode of Malcolm in the Middle that Reese is this to Malcolm, and that was the only thing keeping him from getting beat up for his smart mouth.
 Malcolm finds this out when his brother decides to be nice for the rest of his life.

 Burn Notice: Do not pick on Nate, Michael Westen's little brother.
 It is unhealthy.
-As those involved with Nate's assassination in season 6 will discover.
+As those involved with Nate's assassination in season 6 discovered.